-- The subsidy amount is set to the maximum because in Vancouver actual average monthly child care expenses are greater than the maximum subsidy; - The four year old is in licenced group child care and based on his or her age has a maximum subsidy amount of \$550 per month; and - The seven year old is in "Surrounding School Day" care, and the amount is for "More than 4 Hours Daily or both before and after school care provided," which is \$210 per month.
-The amount for "4 Hours or Less Daily" is \$175 per month.
+- The subsidy amount is set to the maximum because in Vancouver actual average monthly child care expenses are greater than the maximum subsidy; - The four year old is in licenced group child care and based on his or her age has a maximum subsidy amount of \$550 per month; and - The seven year old is in "Surrounding School Day" care, and the maximum subsidy amount is \$210 per month.

 The maximum child care subsidies are found in Schedule A of the Child Care Subsidy Regulation.
-Family Net Income is income from employment less federal and provincial taxes and El and CPP contributions.
+Family Net Income is income from employment less federal and provincial taxes and EI and CPP contributions.
 The child's threshold is calculated based on information in section 10 of the Child Care Subsidy Regulation.